 Sleep at the Edge of the World of the Progressive Folk Metal band Wilderun is another one of these gems that – I am unhappy to say – somehow did not get on the RockmusicRaider review list in 2015.

 Wilderun‘s devilishly complex and self-released sophomore album Sleep at the Edge of the World will do that to you.
 It kind of feels like Steven Wilson’s Hand.
 Cannot.
 Erase. taken to the next fucking level.
 Just check out Hope and Shadow (Ash Memory Part II).
 Progressive Folk Metal moving up to meet Death Metal.
 With some fragrant blackish intonations thrown in for sport.
 Then they mix well and spit out again.
 To still kick it up a notch, they swirl some symphonic elements into this whole composition and skillfully done too.
 Do I see Eluveitie dancing up and down at the edges of my vision?

 The record moves seamlessly and effortlessly from airy-fairy to a Moonspell-ish growled attack in a heartbeat.
 At times it feels like some sort of Myrkur without the Enya-esque chanting.
 Then the tune morphs into a special brand of thrashy Progressive Melodic Folk Death Metal, which in this form has seldom been heard.
 In Bite the Wound (Ash Memory Part III) you will find a lot of that, a most astonishing track.

 It is this state of constant flux present throughout that renders this album hellishly difficult to review.
 But also equally difficult to just listen to.
 On the other hand, this kicks up the interest levels too.
 So there are indeed two sides to this decidedly tasty medal.
 And this speaks towards the quality of this record in general, but more to that later.

 Wilder came into existence in 2008 by Evan Berry (guitars and vocals), but only really got off the ground in 2012.
-Meantime, other band members were added: Wayne Ingram (guitars), Dan Müller (bass) and Jon Teachey on drums.
-The band enjoyed considerable acclaim on the Paganfest III in Worcester, MA in 2012 and then went on to record their first album shortly thereafter.
+Meantime, other band members were added: Wayne Ingram (guitars), Dan Müller (bass), and Jon Teachey on drums.
+The band enjoyed considerable acclaim at the Paganfest III in Worcester, MA in 2012 and then went on to record their first album shortly thereafter.
 Now followed by this here concoction, released in 2015.